alexpichel/okb-gatsby/content/posts/2015-10-08--chronic-nuisance-property/index.md

 agency: "Corvallis Police Department"
 category: "Policing"
 tags:
-  - "Quality of Life"
+  - "chronic nuisance"
-  - "Chronic Nuisance"
+  - "quality of life"
 subTitle: "In combination with the Special Response Fee program, a standardized method for tracking nuisance offenders lead to reductions in repeat nuisance calls associated with college rentals."
 ---